Value Investing, Strategy & Screening Guide + eBook/pdf

 Some popular methods for valuing a company in the fundamental analysis are listed next.

-1. Book Value – To a classical value investor, book value is an appraisal of all a company’s assets.
-A good definition of book value is anything that the company can sell for cash now.
-Examples of book value assets include real estate, equipment, inventory, accounts receivable, raw materials, investments, cash assets, intellectual property rights, patents, etc. Disney’s (NYSE: DIS) book value includes the land its studios and theme parks sit on.
-Disney’s book value also includes its vast library of films and TV shows and all the characters and stories Disney owns.
+To a classical value investor, book value appraises all a company’s assets.
+A good definition of book value is anything the company can sell for cash now.
+Book value assets include real estate, equipment, inventory, accounts receivable, raw materials, investments, cash assets, intellectual property rights, patents, etc. Disney’s (NYSE: DIS) book value includes the land on which its studios and theme parks sit.
+Disney’s book value also includes its vast library of films, TV shows, and all the characters and stories Disney owns.

-2. Tangible Value – Tangible value is the potential value that investors can easily calculate.
-A good example of tangible value is the market price for equipment or real estate.
+Tangible value is the potential value that investors can easily calculate.
+A good example is the market price for equipment or real estate.

-3. Tangible Book Value – Tangible book value or tangible equity is a measure of a company’s value that excludes all intangible assets.
-Tangible book value could include only physical assets and cash investments.
+Tangible book value or tangible equity measures a company’s value that excludes all intangible assets.
+It could include only physical assets and cash investments.

-5. Enterprise Value – The enterprise value is the total value of the company, including market capitalization.
-Enterprise value is the price another company could pay for a corporation.
+Enterprise value is the company’s total value, including market capitalization.
+It is the price another company could pay for a corporation.
 A classic formula to calculate enterprise value is market capitalization plus assets plus cash and equivalents minus debt.

-6. Franchise Value – The franchise value is the value of a company’s name or reputation.
+The franchise value is a company’s name or reputation.
 The idea is that a good name or reputation will increase a company’s value, sales, and cash flow.
 Apple has a high franchise value because of its reputation for making dependable, innovative, and high-quality products.
-This enables Apple to charge higher prices and sustain high-profit margins while maintaining a loyal customer base.
+This enables Apple to charge higher prices and sustain high profit margins while maintaining a loyal customer base.

-7. Dividend Value – The dividend value or yield is the amount of money investors can make from a company’s dividends.
+The dividend value or yield is the amount investors can make from a company’s dividends.
 They usually calculate dividend value by subtracting the annualized payout from the share price.
-The annualized payout is the amount of dividends generated by a share of stock in the past year.
+The annualized payout is the dividends generated by a share of stock in the past year.

-8. Negative Enterprise Value – A company has a negative enterprise value when the cash on the balance sheet exceeds its market capitalization and debts.
-Value investors look for negative enterprise value because it is a sign that Mr. Market is undervaluing a company.
+A company has a negative enterprise value when the cash on the balance sheet exceeds its market capitalization and debts.
+Value investors look for negative enterprise value because it indicates Mr. Market is undervaluing a company.

 There is no perfect method for valuing a company.
 Most value investors have a favorite method, but their choices often reflect preferences or prejudices rather than results.